 6) But most importantly, attending the best school in the nation, Kansas State University!
 Go Cats!

 Has your career path taken any unconventional turns that you never would have expected?
 If you’ve made a complete career change, what has the journey been like?

 I always wanted to work for the National Park Service, but I never thought I would be working for the Commercial Services Program.
 This took me from more of an emphasis on resource management to a total emphasis on business management.

 How have any changes in your life situation (marriage, family, changing locations, etc.) affected your career path?

 I am now married and have two children, and this has definitely changed the level of dedication to my professional career, as my family will always rank #1.
-I think all graduates need to look very thoroughly at the benefits employers have to offer, as 5 short years ago, my wife and I would have never worried about saving for two kid’s college funds.
+I think all graduates need to look very thoroughly at the benefits employers have to offer, as a few years ago, my wife and I would have never worried about saving for two kid’s college funds.
 Things change so rapidly, it is ever so important to stay educated and flexible in today’s professional work force.

 What tips do you have for current undergrads about opportunities they should definitely take advantage of while they are in school?
 Were there any experiences you missed out on that you wish you would have participated in?

 Think twice about doing something that you’ll never have the chance to do again.
 This may involve a stint in the Peace Corps, spending a summer in an underdeveloped country helping people, fighting wildfires on a summer seasonal crew, etc. I really wish I would have spent more time networking with professionals to better understand what goals I should set for myself.

 What didn’t college teach you that you wish you would have known before you started your career?